 \subsection{Analysis Method}

-\paragraph{Coding Free Text Answers} We coded free text answers obtained from our survey to uncover the user perceptions.
-In our analysis, two researchers independently coded free-text responses using a shared codebook.
+\paragraph{Coding Free Text Answers} We coded free text answers obtained from our survey to uncover users' perceptions.
+In our analysis, two researchers independently coded free text responses using a shared codebook.
 Across questions, Cohen’s $\kappa$ (inter-rater agreement~\cite{landis-cook-agreement}) ranged from 0.7 to 1, indicating substantial to perfect agreement.
 The coders met to resolve disagreements and choose a final code.

 \paragraph{Statistical Analysis} We leveraged statistical hypothesis testing to investigate significant deletion privacy norms.
 Specifically, for such analysis, we converted five-point Likert scales to the ordinal variable as follows: Completely Acceptable (2), Somewhat Acceptable (1), Neutral (0), Somewhat Unacceptable (-1), Completely Unacceptable (-2).
 Unless otherwise stated, we used the nonparametric Mann Whitney U test to compare the responses across different groups.
-For all tests, the level of significance ($\alpha$) was 0.05 (adjusted using Bonferroni multiple-testing correction).
+For all tests, the level of significance ($\alpha$) was 0.05 and further adjusted using Bonferroni multiple-testing correction.